 Indicate the number of Chase Ultimate Rewards Points you would like to transfer to the British Airways Executive Club.

-Remember that this is a one-way street.
 Any points transferred from Chase to the British Airways Executive Club can not be reversed, so make sure the award space is available before proceeding with this transfer.

-Review transfer details, then “Submit”
+Review transfer details, then “Submit.”

-Reminder to only transfer points when you see award availability.
-The transfer process is irreversible – you can not transfer British Airways Avios back to Chase Ultimate Rewards.
+Again, the transfer process is irreversible – you can not transfer British Airways Avios back to Chase Ultimate Rewards.

 Benefits of Transferring Chase Ultimate Rewards Points to the British Airways Executive Club